 Lack of regulation

-Underpinning the aggressive move into Australia in 2012, one of the key arguments was the lack of ride-sharing and or ride-hailing regulations .
+Underpinning the aggressive moves by Uber into Australia in 2012, one of the key arguments was the lack of ride-sharing and or ride-hailing regulations to act as control.

 This was nearly 10 years ago.
 It allowed the disruption of then existing taxi and car hire eco-system.
 Where in some cases, individual licences for taxi was passed down generation to generation with increasing value until the disruption.